begolu2/rktik-thesis/03_implementation.md

 #### Mindset

-This model represents a list of thoughts with an author and is a superclass of Mindspace, Blog and Dialogue.
+This model represents a collections of thoughts with an author and is a superclass of Mindspace, Blog and Dialogue.

 * **Mindspace** models internal Thoughts of an Identity
 * **Blog** models a Blog publication